 “Linda… My mother…”

 “So be it,” I say, taking a deep breath and letting Linda’s spirit speak her truth through me.
 After a while, she is ready.
 “It’s me, Johnny.
 I’m Linda, I’m your mother and I am so proud of having given birth to you.
 You are such an amazing person.
 I was lost in that SOMA world, but after I’ve crossed the veil, I woke up and saw what I would do differently… I have seen in my dream that you will take care of the reservation and they will be happy to have you back.
-Now they will share their wisdom with no more blocks.
+Now they will share their wisdom with no more ‘road blocks’ preventing you from partaking in the tribe’s ways.
 You will find ways of warning them, my love, so all can see how wrong the World State is, how lost we were.
-If I were to write a new version of my story there I would like to learn from them and help in one way or another… For you and all those who’d like, it would be fantastic to rebuild the ideal world of Aldous’s mother, so that her legacy could be passed down, but collaborating with the elders of your birthplace, those who still keep the ancient knowledge.
+If I were to write a new version of my story there I would like to learn from them and help in one way or another… For you and all those who’d like, it would be fantastic to rebuild the ideal world of Aldous’ mother, so that her legacy could be passed down, but collaborating with the elders of your birthplace, those who still keep the ancient knowledge.
 You will all improve your world through stories and other endeavors focused on well-being and mutual education.
 Anytime you want, we can converse through this new system of communication, I would love to learn more from what you’ve gathered throughout those lonely years, asking the pictures of your literary father to reveal their secrets to you, one by one.
 There’s still time to follow Julia Huxley’s example.
 I saw her, you know… She has taken another earth costume now, and is doing so well… She told me how amazing it is to learn and teach, teach and learn…”

 “Oh mother!” says Johnny.
 “I was so lost too, tumbling around in both worlds, I felt I was an outcast everywhere.
 I felt nobody really loved me, and sometimes I blamed you for this, both loving and hating you… But I know all was due to SOMA, and your “upbringing”, or rather indoctrination.
 You were not able to shift because of those methods they were so proud of: ectogenesis, neo-Pavlovian conditioning and hypnopædia, and of course the heavy drug… Now I know that, anywhere, there’s hope, to prevent the World State to take over, despite the prophetic views of my literary father.
 We can always dream another world into being.
 We must believe, trust and act accordingly.
 I love you, mother, please forgive me, as I forgave you too…”